Alfa-limonada/zeitpost/README.md

 ## About
 La idea es aprender la estructura básica para una aplicación fullstack y documentar detalladamente el proceso de desarrollo.
-The idea is to learn about the basic structur of a fullstack app and to document in detail the dev process.
+The idea is to learn about the basic structure of a fullstack app and to document in detail the dev process.

 ## Project status